This article introduces you to what African Traditional

 In addition,

+God tended to be seen in terms of function rather than in terms of morality.
 “God is not pictured in an ethical-spiritual relationship with humans which would result in future ‘life or death’.

 Humans turned to God because they needed rain or they wanted